-• In view of this, Pupil Premium Plus funds should be used to close the attainment and progress gap between looked after children and their peers.
+• In view of this, Pupil Premium Plus funds should be used to close the attainment and progress gap between children in care and their peers.
 The money should not be used to replace funds which would otherwise be provided from the main school budget, notional SEN funding, social services or by the foster carer.
-It is expected that discussions on the use of pupil premium should be in partnership with the designated teacher, social Worker, foster carer, and where age appropriate the young person.
+It is expected that discussions on the use of Pupil Premium should be in partnership with the designated teacher, social worker, foster carer, and where age appropriate the young person

-Suggested uses of pupil premium funding to improve educational outcomes
+Suggested uses of Pupil Premium funding to improve educational outcomes

 - Classroom initiatives that personalise and differentiate the learning for the child/young person - Classroom initiatives to improve precision teaching - Extra activities designed to inspire, stretch, motivate and re-engage young people - Staff development to further develop skills and knowledge.
-This includes training on Attachment Needs, Trauma, Resilience, ELSA, Emotion Coaching etc. - Interventions to improve attendance and reduce exclusions - The commissioning of tier 1 / tier 2 social and emotional and mental health services such as counselling, mentoring, bereavement Support etc therapeutic support e.g. Play Therapy, LEGO Therapy etc - Additional learning opportunities in school holidays, e.g. GCSE Revision Days or camps. - Educational enrichment experiences linked to the curriculum such as music lessons, access to the arts, drama, cultural enrichment - One-to-one tuition, e.g. in Maths and English - Supporting transition, such as moving between schools, key stages or lessons - Extra-curricular clubs that meet identified needs in the PEP.
+This includes training on Attachment Needs, Trauma, Resilience, ELSA, Emotion Coaching etc. - Interventions to improve attendance and reduce exclusions - Additional learning opportunities in school holidays, e.g. GCSE Revision Days or camps. - Educational enrichment experiences linked to the curriculum such as music lessons, access to the arts, drama, cultural enrichment - One-to-one tuition, e.g. in Maths and English - Supporting transition, such as moving between schools, key stages or lessons - Extra-curricular clubs that meet identified needs in the PEP.

-Your Virtual School Education Advisor can provide further advice and guidance on best practice.
+Your Virtual School Officer can provide further advice and guidance on best practice.